...

 Access to Services

-Once you obtain your residency, you unlock access to services integral to daily life in Dubai.
-Your visa is the prerequisite to apply for a mandatory Emirates ID, which acts as your gateway to opening local bank accounts, securing a driving license, accessing the world-class Dubai healthcare system, and enrolling children in schools.
-It’s the key that fully integrates you into the state's infrastructure.
+Once you obtain your residency, you unlock a world of essential services that make Dubai life seamless.
+Your visa is the key to securing an Emirates ID, which opens doors to opening bank accounts, getting a driving license, accessing Dubai’s healthcare system, and enrolling kids in schools.
+It’s your pass to fully integrating into the UAE’s infrastructure, making daily life a breeze.

 #image_title